PropEnc: A Property Encoder for Graph Neural Networks: Related Work

 \subsection{Centrality-based approaches}

 Centrality-based approaches predominantly focus on leveraging node roles or structural properties to construct feature sets.
 In featureless networks, various centrality-based metrics have been used that generate informative scalar quantities.
 Examples of these metrics include degree centrality, Egonet size, the number of triangles, k-core number, PageRank, betweenness centrality, and closeness centrality \cite{rossi2017deep,xu2018powerful,henderson2012rolx,said2024improving,chen2019exploiting}.
 Among these, degree centrality is a prevalent method for feature initialization, where each node's feature is represented by a one-hot encoded vector corresponding to its degree \cite{xu2018powerful}.
 The encoding process begins by identifying the maximum degree within the dataset, followed by constructing the one-hot encoded vectors based on the degree of each node.
 These encoded vectors are subsequently used as node features and input into GNNs for networks lacking inherent features \cite{xu2018powerful,hamilton2017inductive}.

-Beyond degree centrality, other measures such as PageRank, betweenness centrality, and closeness centrality offer valuable insights into node significance and graph structure and have been used in recent studies \cite{parkes2021network}.
-PageRank assesses node importance based on the entire graph's structure, whereas betweenness centrality quantifies a node's role in facilitating communication between other nodes \cite{chen2019exploiting}.
-Closeness centrality evaluates how close a node is to all others in the network.
-Incorporating these diverse centrality measures into node features may provide GNNs with a deeper understanding of graph topology, enhancing performance in tasks like node classification and link prediction \cite{said2024improving}.
+Beyond degree centrality, other measures such as PageRank, betweenness centrality, and closeness centrality offer valuable insights into node significance and graph structure and have been used in recent studies \cite{parkes2021network, chen2019exploiting,said2024improving}.

-A further strategy is the construction of multi-centrality feature vectors, combining various centrality scores into a singular feature vector for each node \cite{parkes2021network,said2024improving}.
-This combined approach aims to exploit the complementary strengths of different centrality metrics, yielding a holistic representation of node importance \cite{henderson2012rolx,chen2019exploiting}.